DDorj/test/README.md

 ## 📜 License

-This design system is proprietary to Ayanga Store.
+This design system is proprietary to Tech Store.

 ---